 Far away from Kirkman's radar, if not exactly absent from his world, is Peter MacLeish (Ashley Zukerman), the sole survivor of the State of the Union attack.
 It's a miracle that the decorated war hero and congressman is still alive … or is it?
 FBI agent Hannah Wells (Maggie Q) comes to the startling conclusion that MacLeish wasn't actually present during the attack, arousing concerns about the undesignated survivor's true motives.

 Between navigating the smiling sharks in the political waters, the public learning about his tenuous position within President Richmond's cabinet, and more, Kirkman still somehow manages to make it home in time for dinner.
 Well, almost in time.
 Close enough.
 Certainly better than Jack Bauer ever mustered.

-For more on the episode, Designated Survivor boss Jon Harmon Feldman provides THR a debriefing on the introduction of MacLeish, Hookstraten's true ambitions, the potential new traitors in Kirkman's midst, and more.
+For more on the episode, Designated Survivor boss Jon Harmon Feldman provides The Hollywood Reporter a debriefing on the introduction of MacLeish, Hookstraten's true ambitions, the potential new traitors in Kirkman's midst, and more.
 But first, some congratulations are in order …

 Congratulations on getting the full season pick-up for Designated Survivor.

 I think everyone feels very gratified and really excited to be able to tell all of the stories we've been discussing in the room, and have the ability to really follow through on what we've been setting up.

 Have you been writing toward a 22-episode season, or does the pickup change the game for plotting out the season?

 It doesn't change things.
 We always had different signposts we were building to.
 We had a longer arc in mind if we were going to get the opportunity to tell those stories.
 Now that we are, we'll just dive into that.
 But it's not changing the short-term, and it allows us to fully explore the long term.